NHS England South West Terms of Reference for the Peninsula Foundation School Committee

 6. Working methods / ways of working

-To recruit to foundation training in accordance with Foundation School/ National recruitment processes.
+1. To recruit to foundation training in accordance with Foundation School/UKFPO recruitment processes.

-2. Oversee the quality of the teaching and learning experience, and the assessment of Foundation trainees.
+3. Oversee the quality of the teaching and learning experience, and the assessment of Foundation doctors.

-3. To enable training and education to progress smoothly for the trainees.
+4. To enable training and education to progress smoothly for the Foundation doctors.

-10. To receive reports from committees and groups, including students and trainees, which are relevant to Foundation programmes and consider their implications for the local programmes.
+11. To receive reports from committees and groups, including students and Foundation doctors, which are relevant to Foundation programmes and consider their implications for the local programmes.

 7. Meetings